The End of The Guelph Mercury and The Future of The Hamilton Spectator

-Today, The Guelph Mercury ceases to exist and what’s left of The Mercury organization will be folded into the bi-weekly flyer wrapper that is called The Guelph Tribune.
+Today, The Guelph Mercury ceases to exist, and what’s left of The Mercury organization will be folded into the bi-weekly flyer wrapper called The Guelph Tribune.

 The Final Front Page of The Guelph Mercury